Salem/Pisot Numbers in the Weyl Spectrum: Coxeter Group

-The generating vectors $\alpha_i$ are called \textit{simple roots} and the \textit{root system} $\Phi_n = \cup_i W_n \alpha_i$ is the $W_n$ orbits in $V_n$ of simple roots.
-(General theories and precise definitions are available in many literatures, including \cite{Humphreys:1990}.)
-It is useful to remember that any root is either positive or negative; in other words, any root can be written as a positive sum of simple roots or a negative sum of simple roots.
+The generating vectors $\alpha_i$ are referred to as \textit{simple roots}, and the \textit{root system} $\Phi_n = \cup_i W_n \alpha_i$ is the set of $W_n$ orbits in $V_n$ of simple roots.
+(General theories and precise definitions can be found in many sources, including \cite{Humphreys:1990}.)
+It is useful to note that any root is either positive or negative; in other words, any root can be expressed either as a positive sum of simple roots or a negative sum.

 where $\Phi_n^\pm = \{ \sum c_i \alpha_i : \pm c_i \ge 0 \, \text{for all } i \} $.